TACOS: Task Agnostic COordinator of a multi-drone System: TACOS

 \subsection{History management}

-To help the Coordinator \ac{llm} understand context and track how the environment changes over time, it has access to the full history of interactions with the user.
+During a mission, to help the Coordinator understand context and track how the environment changes, the full history of interactions with the user is stored.
 This includes all past user commands, the corresponding reasoning and task plans, and any updates to the swarm or environment.
 Keeping this history allows the Coordinator to handle references to earlier commands, \textit{e.g.}, "go back to the last location", and generate plans that are consistent with past instructions.
 In contrast, the Supervisor \ac{llm} operates with bounded memory.
 For each task plan, it keeps a temporary record of the commands it has issued and any updates to the swarm or environment.
 This memory helps it to manage action sequencing, avoid repeating actions, and track progress.
 Once the current task plan is completed, this memory is cleared, and a new execution cycle begins.
 This scoped memory model aligns with the Supervisor's role as a reactive executor operating over finite-horizon plans.